Nottingham Station: 'Five weeks of pain' and how it affects you

-Instead, it is the five weeks of "unseen changes" currently taking place - less spectacular refurbishments such as signalling and level crossing improvements - that has seen the station close to all but a few services.
+Instead, it is the five weeks of "unseen changes" - less spectacular refurbishments such as signalling and level crossing improvements - that will see the station close to all but a few services in July.

 Network Rail claims this work will make a big difference to efficiency.